FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 1.rst

 2. Select the Project Domain layer, and the Cell Size field and click OK.

-**Note: If a shapefile is not available, digitize the project domain in the Computational Domain Layer.
+.. note:: If a shapefile is not available, digitize the project domain in the Computational Domain Layer.
-In order to align the grid to a raster, load the raster file into the dialog box.**
+          In order to align the grid to a raster, load the raster file into the dialog box.

 .. image:: ../img/Workshop/Worksh009.png